Home » Cardiovascular Health » Human Circulatory System » High Blood Pressure

 High Blood Pressure Effects

 High blood pressure is sometimes known as a silent killer because it can be present within the body for a long period of time without there necessarily being any outward signs or symptoms.
-High blood pressure side effects can lead to serious consequences, the worst of which can be disability, heart or even death.
+High blood pressure side effects can lead to serious consequences, the worst of which can be disability, heart disease or even death.

 High Blood Pressure Effects